HunterHo07/d13-all-SimWork/README.md

 ## 🚀 Overview

-SimulEx is an AI-driven, immersive "future of work" simulation platform that combines real-world tasks with adaptive difficulty, OCR-enabled asset submission, and real-time analytics.
+SimWork is an AI-driven, immersive "future of work" simulation platform that combines real-world tasks with adaptive difficulty, OCR-enabled asset submission, and real-time analytics.
 Our platform bridges the gap between theoretical knowledge and practical application, offering both training and assessment capabilities in one solution.

 ## 🎯 Problem